EA Exam Information

 - Filing Process

-Based on the difficulty of the questions randomly selected for your exam and the number of questions that you got correct you are given a “scaled score” between 40 and 130.
-A 105 score is required to pass the exam.
+Based on the difficulty of the questions randomly selected for your exam and the number of questions that you got correct, you are given a “scaled score” between 200 to 800.
+A 500 score is required to pass the exam.
+Learn more about the EA exam scaled score.

 Once you become an EA, you are required to: